italiangrid/docker-scripts/grinder/README.md

 Authorization properties are useful to create the necessary VOMS proxy to access the desired storage area.

+Set these properties:

 |Name|Description|Default|
 |:--|:--|:--|
 |**proxy.voname** | VO name used to create the used VOMS proxy credentials | *test.vo*
 |**proxy.user** | IGI test CA user to use | *test0*

+or provide a valid proxy file by mounting it as `/certs/proxy` :

+	-v /local/path/to/proxy:/certs/proxy

 ### 1.1.3 Execution properties